Inhibitors are tricky. We can help.

-Next up: viral serologic testing for HBV surface antigen, HCV antigen and antibody, HIV-1 and HIV-2 antibodies, and HIV p24 antigen is performed on all plasma donations
+Next up: viral serologic testing for HBV surface antigen, HCV antibody, HIV-1 and HIV-2 antibodies, and HIV p24 antigen is performed on all plasma donations

 And more: nucleic acid amplification tests (NAT) for HIV, HCV, HBV, hepatitis A virus (HAV), and parvovirus B19 (PV B19)

 As with all plasma-derived products, the risk of transmission of infectious agents cannot be totally eliminated.
-As of November 10, 2014 (from self-reported databases), there have been no confirmed reports of transmission of hepatitis A, B, or C or human immunodeficiency virus (HIV) associated with the use of FEIBA since the introduction of vapor heat treatment (ongoing surveillance indicates this remains valid).16
+As of August 2020 (from self-reported databases), there have been no confirmed reports of transmission of hepatitis A, B, or C or human immunodeficiency virus (HIV) associated with the use of FEIBA since the introduction of vapor heat treatment (ongoing surveillance indicates this remains valid).17

 Selected Important Risk Information for FEIBA [Anti-Inhibitor Coagulant Complex]